 There were pages upon pages, chapter after chapter that was soul jarring, so much so that my instinct was flight but I stayed the course; much because the One who had recommended the book is loved and respected.
 The conclusion was worth it all!

 As with Leah, I am of the same mind, the Bible is THE BOOK.
-THE one read that if you miss it you have missed it all!
+The one read that if you miss it you have missed it all!
 Favorite Translations?
 That varies with the season of my life.
 I have a copy of The New American Standard Bible with worn covers.
 It was my constant companion for a space of about three especially hard years.
-Even though I now default mostly to the Complete Jewish Bible that dog-eared, chipped up leather cover holds golden treasures for me.
+Even though I now default mostly to the Complete Jewish Bible that dog-eared, chipped-up leather cover holds golden treasures for me.
 It would take an Act of the HOLY SPIRIT for me to part with it.
-Then there is the Amplified Version and the King James and the New King James, The Reese Chronological, the Parallel Greek English New Testament, The Message, The New Century Version, The New Living and I think there’s a NIV too on one of these shelves.
+Then there is the Amplified Version and the King James and the New King James, The Reese Chronological, the Parallel Greek English New Testament, The Message, The New Century Version, The New Living, and I think there’s an NIV too on one of these shelves.
 No shortage of Scripture on the shelves in this house — May it be, ABBA, there will be no shortage in me of Your Word.

 Let me give a short list of some other titles that have nourished me.